Charlottendal

 Charlottendal is a historic building and estate situated south of Slagelse, Denmark.
 Created by Constantin Brun in 1799, it is today part of Antvorskov Barracks.

 History

 Early owners, 17971810

-Antvorskov Hovedgård was in 1799 acquired by Constantin Brun.
-He imported several families from Switzerland and established a production of Swiss cheese which was mainly exported to oversea markets.
-He also marketed chopping and threshing machines.
+In 1799, Antvorskov Hovedgård was acquired by Constantin Brun.
+He imported several families from Switzerland and established a production of Swiss cheese primarily for overseas export.
+He also promoted innovative agricultural machinery, including chopping and threshing machines.
 Bruun was married to Friederike Brun, a leading salonist of her time.

 Bruun created four small estates from part of the land that had previously belonged to Antvorskov Hovedgård, naming them Charlottendal, Augustendal, Idagaard and Karlsgaard, of which the latter four were named after his children.
 The four new manors were sold to Adam Wilhelm Hauch and Marcus Frederik Voigt in 1806.
 Charlottendal was sold to Frederik Nielsen Bøgvad (1741–1821) in 1809.